If you want to increase organic search traffic to your site…

 Seomator has a fantastic, comprehensive and very easy to use SEO auditing tool.

-So to get going, sign up for your account and then in the ‘Dashboard’ you can ‘Add A New Project’
+To get going, sign up for your account and in the ‘Dashboard’ you can ‘Add A New Project’

 You’ll also see a lot of useful metrics such as…